 5. Smoke ’em if you got ’em — I’m guessing this probably doesn’t translate in Indonesian, but the point is: smoke your cigars, don’t let them sit around too long.
 If you are going to be risking temperatures as high as 86 degrees, I would not personally be letting cigars sit for that long.
 The problem with beetles is that all it takes is one egg to hatch and that cigar as well as any around it could be destroyed.
 My recommendation would be to go through the steps above, but ultimately not age cigars too long as you only are risking the chance of a beetle.

 You asked for how people in the Dominican Republic and Nicaragua store their cigars.

-The Dominican Republic is a big place, but let’s say we are focusing on Santiago which is where the majority of the cigarmakers are based out of.
+The Dominican Republic is a big place, but let’s say we are focusing on Santiago which is where the majority of the cigarmakers are based.
 While it does get into the 90s for some parts of the year, even at its warmest the temperature drops down into the 70s at night.